hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 The goals are to:
 * conduct studies of the solid waste management (SWM) systems in 5 cities (Ha Long, Quy Nhon, Mui Ne, Binh Duong and Da Lat)
 * create action plans for capacity building
-* establish revolving loan funds managed by the Women’s Union
+* establish revolving loan funds managed by the Women’s Union to improve waste picker access to credit
 * educate government officials on SWM and reduction of plastic waste
 * develop a circular economy training programme